Nike Air Zoom Alphafly NEXT% Review Analysis (2022)

-The Nike Air Zoom Alphafly NEXT% is a carbon plate competition shoe that elite athletes Eliud Kipchoge and Brigid Kosgei used to crush the world marathon records.
+The Nike Air Zoom Alphafly NEXT% is a carbon plate competition shoe favored by elite athletes Eliud Kipchoge and Brigid Kosgei.
+Should you get it?
+We’ve analyzed many reviews from expert and amateur athletes to help you decide.

 Weighing in at 7.4oz/210 g, the Alphafly Next is not as light as the Vaporfly but is state-of-the-art.
 It takes the most advanced features of Nike: carbon fiber plate, ZoomX midsole foam, and Zoom Air units.
 The result is an explosive cushioning that delivers a ride as effective as comfortable for competition.
 Testers were impressed, even if some note that the massive stack (40 mm heel height) could cause stability issues.